school-brainhack/school-brainhack.github.io/content/en/project/rs-fMRI-deafness/index.md

 The past month has been very educational and rewarding on many levels.
 The course format allowed for the application of new knowledge to a project that reflects my interests.
 While it was easy to get lost in ideas of grandeur for the project, I reached most of the goals I set for myself, notably a better understanding of neuroimaging data manipulations using open science tools and practices.

-The classification perfomance outcomes illustrate the need for further investigation on single-level prediction and features' importance.
+The classification performance outcomes illustrate the need for further investigation on single-level prediction and features' importance.
 The vectorize correlation matrix was not a good discriminating feature between hearing and non hearing individuals.
 Although the results were not striking, I emerge of this experience equipped with improved coding skills and fueled with new ideas to try on my model.

 A special thanks to Pierre Bellec for his advice and his insightful takes about the future of science practices.
 I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne's and François' coding skills.
 You have all facilitated my learning journey and provided me with the necessary tools to overcome obstacles.
 A great thanks to Marie-Eve with whom I shared (lots of) coffees during our coding sessions.